TelemetryHarbor/harbor-docs/docs/api/database-schema.md

 ## Indexing

 To optimize query performance, we have created an index on frequently queried columns.
-This index will improve the performance of queries that filter by bee_id and sensor_id and order by time.
+This index will improve the performance of queries that filter by ship_id and sensor_id and order by time.